By Harold Lerch

 When our son brought his new Rottweiler puppy to our home one day, I admit that I was concerned about the welfare of our future grandchildren.
 He named the awkward little thing with big feet “Thor.”
-Though very young, Thor, a gift from our son’s wife, was already as large as his Boston Terrier, Gizmo.
+Though very young, Thor was already as large as his Boston Terrier.

 Our son is excellent with animals, a very good amateur trainer.
 We hoped Thor would be a K-9 dog, but he ended up as a family pet.

 When our first granddaughter was born, my uneasiness of Rottweilers and children was put to the test.
-Guess what- Thor loved her!
-Thor became her recliner and pillow.
-He grew huge.
-He was well over 100 pounds, but he was as gentle as he was large.
+Guess what - Thor loved her!
+The dog became her recliner and pillow.
+He grew huge, but he was as gentle as he was large.

 Thor sensed my illness.
 He came to my side to protect me.
 Thor was not content to just lie beside me, he insisted on having one paw across my legs and his head on my lap.
 He would not leave my side the remaining time he was there.
 I felt a special bond with Thor from that day forward.
 He didn’t cure me or save my life, but he wanted to.
 He tried.